-You must create an SSH key pair on every machine and workspace that requires access to Cloud for Adobe Commerce project source code and environments.
+You must create an SSH key pair on every machine and workspace that requires access to Adobe Commerce on cloud infrastructure project source code and environments.
 The SSH keys allow you to connect to GitHub to manage source code and to connect to cloud servers without having to constantly supply your username and password.

 The SSH keys require the following:

-- Set up SSH keys as the Magento file system owner.
+- Set up SSH keys as the file system owner.

 - Create the keys using the GitHub account email address.

 For more information on SSH keys, see the following: